konveyor/konveyor.github.io/content/Tackle/installation.md

 date: 2022-05-03T11:00:46-06:00
 draft: false
 ---
-This section provides the necessary steps needed to install Tackle.
+Follow the procedures in this section to install Tackle.

 ### Installing the Tackle Operator
-Follow these steps to download and install the Tackle Operator on an Enterprise Kubernetes Platform cluster.
+Follow the steps below to download and install the Tackle Operator on an Enterprise Kubernetes Platform cluster.

 **Prerequisites**
 * Cluster-admin privileges.